 If you don’t see anything at first, zoom in to a more local scale.

-- Uncheck all layers except Glaciers and its parent node Hydrography.
+- Turn off all layers except Glaciers and its parent node Hydrography.

 - Zoom to the Mount Rainier area in central Washington state.
 Use the search box if you need to.

 You should be seeing various glaciers covering the mountain.

 - Open a new tab or window in a web browser and examine this ArcGIS Services Directory metadata page for a snow analysis service made available through the National Weather Service: